 Pham and van Vliet [2005] applied a 1D bilateral filter independently on each image row and then on each column.
 It produces smooth results that still preserve edges.
 The convolutions are performed in the spatial domain (without FFT).
-All these approximations yield short running times suitable for interactive applications and even real-time processing using modern graphics cards [Winnemöller et al., 2006].
+Compared to brute-force computation, all these approximations yield a better computational complexity and shorter running times suitable for interactive applications, and even real-time processing using modern graphics cards [Winnemöller et al., 2006].
 However, no theoretical study is proposed, and the accuracy of these approximations is unclear.
 In contrast, we base our technique on signal processing grounds which helps us to define a new and meaningful numerical scheme.
 Our algorithm performs low-pass filtering in a higher-dimensional space.
 We show that our approach extends naturally to color images and can also be used to speed up cross-bilateral filtering [Eisemann and Durand, 2004; Petschnigg et al., 2004].
 The cost of a higher-dimensional convolution is offset by downsampling the data without significant accuracy loss, thereby yielding a better precision for running times equivalent to existing methods.

-2.4 Contributions
+2.5 Contributions